 Introduction to Michigan Influenza Surveillance

-The Michigan Department of Community Health (MDCH) determines influenza activity based on many sources of information including data from the MDCH laboratory, Influenza Sentinel Physicians, sentinel laboratories, sentinel hospitals, the Michigan Disease Surveillance System (MDSS), and MDSS syndromic surveillance.
+The Michigan Department of Health and Human Services (MDHHS) determines influenza activity based on many sources of information including data from:

 A map of the State and Territorial Epidemiologists' Reports from Michigan and throughout the U.S. can be viewed on the CDC influenza website from October through May.